mjbalcueva/ustl-lms/README.md

 Scholar redefines the digital learning experience, offering a robust ecosystem for course management, student-teacher collaboration, and interactive learning.
 Leveraging the power of Next.js for lightning-fast performance, TypeScript for enhanced code reliability, and tRPC for efficient API communication, Scholar delivers a responsive and user-centric platform that adapts to the evolving needs of modern education.

-Key Highlights:
+### Key Highlights:

-- Streamlined course creation and management
+- 📚 Streamlined course creation and management
-- Intuitive interface for both educators and students
+- 🎨 Intuitive, customizable interface
-- Real-time collaboration tools
+- 🤝 Real-time collaboration tools
-- Advanced analytics for tracking student progress
+- 📊 Advanced analytics for tracking progress
-- AI-powered learning assistance
+- 🤖 AI-powered learning assistance
-- Mobile-responsive design for learning on-the-go
+- 📱 Mobile-responsive design for learning on-the-go

-## Features

-- **User Authentication and Access Control**
-  - Role-based permissions for students, teachers, and administrators
-  - Secure login and account management
-- **Course Management**
-  - Easy course creation and customization for instructors
-  - Intuitive enrollment process for students
-  - Organized course content and resource sharing
-- **Assessment and Grading**
-  - Diverse assignment types (quizzes, essays, projects)
-  - Automated and manual grading options
-  - Detailed feedback mechanisms
-- **Communication Tools**
-  - Real-time messaging system
-  - Discussion forums integrated with course modules
-  - Video conferencing for virtual classes and office hours
-- **Progress Tracking**
-  - Comprehensive dashboards for students and instructors
-  - Detailed analytics on course performance and engagement
-- **Mobile-Responsive Design**
-  - Seamless experience across devices (desktop, tablet, mobile)
-- **Advanced Messaging Features**
-  - Individual and group chat functionality
-  - File and media sharing within conversations
-  - Presence indicators and read receipts
-  - Push notifications for important updates
-- **AI-Powered Learning Support**
-  - RAG (Retrieval-Augmented Generation) AI chatbot
-  - Context-aware responses based on course materials
-  - 24/7 availability for student queries and tutoring
-  - Personalized learning recommendations

 ## Tech Stack